sam-andaluri/monitoring-workshop/exercises/3-promql/solution/promql_queries.md

 # Exercise 3: PromQL Queries

+> The following are only PromQL expressions which you can use in Grafana Explorer UI or on the command line using `promtool`

 ## Query 1: Current Active Sessions
 Get the current value of active sessions from the custom app exporter.